Chemical Use in Fashion

 Moreover, the dyeing and finishing processes in textile production contribute to soil pollution by releasing harmful substances into the environment.
 Chemical dyes and finishing agents often contain toxic compounds that seep into the soil, further exacerbating pollution levels.
 This contamination can persist in the soil for extended periods, disrupting natural processes and potentially harming ecosystems.

-See also The Impact of Fashion on Deforestation
+See also The Problem of Non-Biodegradable Materials in Fashion

 To address the issue, the fashion industry needs to adopt more sustainable practices such as using eco-friendly dyes and embracing organic materials like cotton.
 By reducing the reliance on chemical-intensive processes, fashion brands can help mitigate soil pollution and promote environmental stewardship.
 Additionally, implementing stricter regulations and promoting consumer awareness can drive the shift towards more eco-conscious practices in fashion, ultimately benefiting soil health and sustainability.